ascoos/comfor-latest/help/tutorial.en.md

     - `3LT Template (EFP)` : The 3rd level of the template. can be integrated into the previous two as many times as we like.
     `CAUTION - BONUS` : The combination of the three layers can give enormous flexibility in the appearance of our components.
 E.g. we create two copies of the block with different settings and parameters and while the display position is the same, if the frontpage is different, we will have only one block displayed, while the other block will appear on the frontpage we set for it, when the page contains this the frontpage.
     E.g. in the program `articles` we define another `frontpage` and in the program `contacts` another, but both have display positions, e.g. the "position1".
-Depending on which ``frontpage'' or ``efp'' we define in our block settings, the corresponding one will appear.
+Depending on which `frontpage` or `efp` we define in our block settings, the corresponding one will appear.

     - `View Position` : The display position of the block.
 Each part of 3LT Templates can have different display positions.
 These are usually created during the template installation process, but can be created later as well.